Dung040125/AdventureWorks---Procurement-Operations-Dashboard-Power-BI-/README.md

 ---
 ## 💾 Data Model
 The data model for this project establishes relationships between the dimension and fact tables listed above.
-This structure, typically a Star Schema or Snowflake Schema, is crucial for enabling efficient querying and accurate analysis in Power BI.
+This structure is crucial for enabling efficient querying and accurate analysis in Power BI.
 The diagram below illustrates the relationships between these tables within the Power BI environment:

 <p align="center">